 Sift in the white bread flour, salt and bicarbonate of soda and fold in.

-Mix in the rye flour and knead until the dough holds together.
+Mix in the chocolate followed by the rye flour and knead until the dough holds together.

 Roll small pieces of the dough into balls and place on oiled baking tray, leaving room for spreading.
 Flatten with a fork in a criss-cross pattern and bake for 20 minutes.
 Cool on a wire rack.